AyHelloWorld/mini-voicecode/README.md

 You can use the famous line-in program to check what you sound like. https://www.rogueamoeba.com/freebies/

 Go to system preferences.
 Under dictation and speech, turn dictation on and check "use enhanced dictation", and set the shortcut to F1.
 Under accessibility create a dictation command, "awaken".
+(First, enable 'advanced commands'.)
 Have it perform a paste text action, And leave the text blank.

 Finally: `./voicecode`